Sparse MoEs meet Efficient Ensembles: Preliminaries

 \subsection{Vision Transformers and Sparse MoEs}

-\textbf{Vision Transformers.} Throughout the paper, we choose the model $f$ to be a vision Transformer (ViT)~\citep{dosovitskiy2020image}.
+\paragraph{Vision Transformers.} Throughout the paper, we choose the model $f$ to be a vision Transformer (ViT)~\citep{dosovitskiy2020image}.
 ViT is growing in popularity for vision, especially in transfer-learning settings where it was shown to outperform convolutional networks while requiring fewer pre-training resources.
 ViT operates at the level of patches.
 An input image is split into equal-sized patches (e.g., $32\times32$, $16\times16$, or $14\times14$ pixels) whose resulting sequence is (linearly) embedded and processed by a Transformer~\citep{vaswani2017attention}.
 The operations in the Transformer then mostly consist of a succession of multiheaded self-attention (MSA) and MLP layers.
 ViT is defined at different scales~\citep{dosovitskiy2020image}: S(mall), B(ase), L(arge) and H(uge); see specifications in~\Cref{sec:vit_model_specifications}.
 For example, ViT-L/16 stands for a large ViT with patch size $16 \times 16$.

-\textbf{Sparse MoEs and V-MoEs.} The main feature of sparsely-gated mixture-of-experts models (sparse MoEs) lies in the joint use of sparsity and \textit{conditional computation}~\citep{bengio2013estimating}.
+\paragraph{Sparse MoEs and V-MoEs.} The main feature of sparsely-gated mixture-of-experts models (sparse MoEs) lies in the joint use of sparsity and \textit{conditional computation}~\citep{bengio2013estimating}.
 In those models, we only activate a small subset of the network parameters \textit{for a given input}, which allows the total number of parameters $\vtheta$ to grow while keeping the overall computational cost constant.
-The subparts of the network that are activated on a per-input fashion are known as \textit{experts}.
+The \textit{experts} are the subparts of the network activated on a per-input fashion.

 Central to our study, \citet{riquelme2021scaling} recently extended ViT to sparse MoEs.
 Their extension, referred to as V-MoE, follows the successful applications of sparse models in NLP~\citep{shazeer2017outrageously}. \citet{riquelme2021scaling} show that V-MoEs dominate their ``dense'' ViT counterparts on a variety of tasks for the same computational cost.
 In the specific case of V-MoEs, the experts are placed in the MLP layers of the Transformer, a design choice reminiscent of~\citet{lepikhin2020gshard} in NLP.
 Given the input $\vh \in \R^D$ of such a layer, the output of a single $\texttt{MLP}(\vh)$ is replaced by